tuonglinhhm/remotedriving/README.md

 tqdm==4.45.0
 ```

-## Signal map information is formatted as PNG file one pixel representing on signal cells.

-* red vulnerable cell
-* magenta no-fly cell
-* orange heavy traffic areas
-* blue	driving road (EV moves)
-* yellow ABS depot

-The tester can create a new map by any tool which can generate PNG with above color codes.

-The terrestrial map to know line-of-sight (LoS) or non-line-of-sight (NLoS) info can be based on a pre-defined map as in remotedriving.npy (Shadowing file)

 ## How to use

-Train a new model with your map (in the image folder).
+Train a new model with your signal map (build via image pixel).

 ```
 python train.py --gpu --config config/remotedriving.json --id signal-map